voidfiles/strainer/docs/source/introduction.rst

 Strainer was built to serialize rich Python objects into simple data structures.
 You might use Strainer with an object relation mapper like Django's ORM, or SQLAlchemy.
 So, first we are going to define some models that we will use for the rest of the introduction.

-We are going to cover some aspects of creating an API that will track RSS feeds, and their items.
-Here are two simple models that could represent RSS Feeds and their items.
+We are going to cover some aspects of creating an API that will track RSS feeds and their items.
+Here are two simple models that could represent RSS feeds and their items.

 .. code-block:: python